THE STOP-START-STOP AKKUYU PROJECT.

 Greenpeace also quoted another study conducted by Turkish geophysicists

-from Dokuz Eylul University's Marine Science Institute and a geologist from
+from Dokuz Eylul University's Marine Science Institute and a geologist

 Keele University in England who, pointed out in 1991 that the Ecemis